veit/jupyter-tutorial/docs/productive/git/install-config.rst

     $ git config --global credential.helper Cache

 This will keep your password in the cache for 15 minutes.
-The timeout can be increased if necessary, e.g. with:
+The timeout can be increased if necessary, for example with:

 .. code-block:: console